 McGrath conceded four goals so far in the five matches it played – the lowest number of goals conceded by any team in the four-squad zone.
 The school, in the meantime, scored nine goals.

-Robinson, who became fascinated with football at nine years old, told The Beacon that he has been safeguarding the net since age 11.
+He told The Beacon that he has been safeguarding the net since age 11.